 I hope you can now see that bonsai are useful as a houseplant or you can have it as part of your patio or balcony display.
 It is not too difficult to have a bonsai in your home, as long as you are prepared to prune, rehouse, water and feed them regularly.

-If you have any bonsai related comments or question that you wish to make, please do so in the comment box below.
+If you have any bonsai related comments or questions that you wish to make, please do so in the comment box below.

 Have you thought about starting a bonsai display yet?